Embedding a 64-bit binary in a 32-bit Windows C++ app

 ...

-Here I’m reading various command line options.
-Since code for the 32-bit and 64-bit version is identical, I am using preprocessor guards for the platform specifics.
-I am merely ensuring that the 64-bit binary can not be run by itself (merely warning the accidental double-clickers).
+In this section, I’m reading various command line options.
+The code for both the 32-bit and 64-bit versions is identical, but I’m using preprocessor guards for platform-specific handling.
+The intention is to ensure that the 64-bit binary cannot be run independently, essentially giving a warning to accidental double-clickers.

-Further down the road we have something like this:
+Moving on, further down the road, we encounter something like this:

 #if !defined (_WIN64)